 Proposed protocol used to evaluate trends in groundwater quality data, including statistical methods and data depiction.

-Proposed reporting schedule for water quality and depth the groundwater data and trend analysis.
+Proposed reporting schedule for water quality and depth to groundwater data and trend analysis.

 SAP and QAPP (see Section G below).

 The third party is responsible for implementing a groundwater quality trend monitoring and reporting work plan on behalf of Dischargers who are third party members.
 Work plan implementation shall not begin until the Executive Officer has approved the work plan.